ASFOpenSARlab/opensarlab-cluster/AWS/eks/README.md

 1. Create an appliction load balancer

     The load balancer that is installed by default is a classic load balancer.
 This cannot be changed.
     To enable http redirect (for security), we need to use an application load balancer (alb).
     To accomplish this, an alb is formed outside of the cluster with traffic forwarded to the hub proxy.

+    Before we begin, note the custom http port picked eariler and the EC2 running the hub proxy pod (it's security group and instance ID).

     Within the EC2 menu, click on the __Load Balancer__ menu.
 Select an Appliction Load Balancer.

     When choosing a name, remember that it will be prepended on the public-facing url.

-    For listeners, add HTTPS on port 443.
+    For listeners, in additional to HTTP 80, add HTTPS on port 443.

-    Choose the VPC created earlier with all AZs.
+    Choose the VPC created earlier and include all AZs.

     Choose the proper certificate and default ELB security policy.

     From the default security group, create a new group.
 Name it properly, e.g. _jupyter-dev-alb_.
+    We want a security group policy just for the balancer since it's seperate from cluster.
     Delete the one default rule and add HTTPS from Anywhere.
-Add another rule that allows Custom TCP for the picked port (of the public-proxy service) on the security group of the EC2 that is running the hub proxy.
+    The intention is to have the alb's traffic only open to 443 from the internet.

     Target a new group using _instance_ and http 80.
 The health check should be http at _/hub/login_.